-- Begin a safe exercise program with the advice of your doctor
+- Begin a safe exercise program.
+Talk to your doctor before starting.

-- Eat a healthful diet, one that is low in saturated fat and rich in whole grains, fruits, and vegetables
+- Eat a healthful diet.
+Keep it low in saturated fat.
+Aim for food rich in whole grains, fruits, and vegetables.

-- Treat underlying medical problems, such as high blood pressure or high cholesterol
+- Treat underlying medical problems, such as or

 Please note, not all procedures included in this resource library are available at Henry Ford Allegiance Health or performed by Henry Ford Allegiance Health physicians.